 The unimaginable destiny of Oedipus

 Oedipus, now king of Thebes, tried to solve the problems of a plague caused by the assassin of the previous king.
-The oracle warned that the only solution is to capture the King’s assassin, of whom there was only one witness.
+The oracle warned that the only solution was to capture the King’s assassin of whom there was only one witness.

 Oedipus questioned him and revealed that some years ago they gave him a child to abandon on Mount Citerón.
 The son of King Laius and Queen Jocasta had been handed over to die, preventing a fatal oracle from being fulfilled.
 However, he had turned him over to the shepherd out of mercy.

-He discovered that he was that child who was destined to be the murderer of his father, and he cursed himself, and fate.
+He discovered that he was that child who was destined to be the murderer of his father, and he cursed both himself and fate.
 When Jocasta entered the house, she ran to the palace bedroom and hanged herself there.

-Oedipus, furious, ran through the house, discovered the body of Jocasta.
+Oedipus, furious, ran through the house and discovered the body of Jocasta.
 He screamed when he saw her lifeless body and stabbed his own eyes with the needles that held his robe together.

 The tragic story ends with Oedipus leaving the palace with bloodied eyes and asking to be banished as soon as possible.
-He says that he preferred to blind himself because he cannot bear to look at his parents in hell, or the children he has fathered or the people of Thebes.
+He says that he preferred to blind himself because he could not bear to look at his parents in hell, the children he had fathered, or the people of Thebes.